 - Standards: Agree “on-time” criteria.
 Standards should be either per project (if only one project), or per word (if work will be ongoing).

-Step 8: Establish effective communication to maximize vendor support
+Step 8: Establish effective communication to maximise vendor support

-The way you communicate with localization vendors should match your work scope.
+The way you communicate with localisation vendors should match your work scope.
 Use the following guidance for initial communication through to post-project communication.

 Ask the vendor to track and share key details about your project: start date, status, due date, etc.

 Alert vendor to quality issues immediately.
-Be sure to highlight issues, clarify quality standards, and follow up on resolution
+Make sure that you highlight issues, clarify quality standards and follow up on resolution.

 The above vendor management guidelines can help you select and manage vendors that deliver the quality translations your audience deserves.